 One thing that is on the horizon, provided that I have free weekends to work on it, is the overhaul of my portfolio website.
 I have known for some time that it's not up to snuff—the layout isn't responsive, there aren't static pages for my portfolio pieces to live on, and the design itself isn't particularly inspired.
 To help with this, I purchased Ultimatum, which is a drag-and-drop design solution that allows you to create custom, responsive WordPress websites.
 Though I haven't tried it yet, I have a good friend who is using it to build her own website and she is loving its capabilities so far.
 I will keep you updated about my opinion, for sure!

-Anyway, I hope everyone is well and I look forward to seeing what's been going on in my long absence!
+I hope everyone is doing well and I look forward to digging through all of these deviations/comments in my inbox!
 Happy summer!!! <3

 Thanks for viewing, faving, sharing, praising, chatting, and watching,

 Listening to: "Angels EP" by Crywolf

 Reading: "The Last Werewolf" by Glen Duncan